mshahbaazshareef/maven-war/README.md

 # maven-war
 war file for maven
-testing integeration with jenkins and poll scm to trigger builds
+testing integeration with jenkins and poll scm to trigger builds on git commit